 Where can I find the best new bar in Sydney?

-A lot of buzz is surrounding Sammy Junior and Bar Suze, but the incredible effort that has gone into Re makes it the best Sydney bar to open in 2021.
+A lot of buzz is surrounding Shell House, Dean & Nancy on 22, and Ba La Salut, but the incredible effort that has gone into Re makes it the best Sydney bar to open in recent years.